TheLeprechaun25/TheLeprechaun25.github.io/_posts/2026-01-27-introduction-nco.md

       }
     }

-    // if hovering, draw distances from the selected city with stronger opacity if(hoverIdx >= 0){
+    // if hovering, draw distances from selected city if(hoverIdx >= 0){
       ctx.lineWidth = 2.6;
       for(let j=0;j<pts.length;j++){